Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

       dimensions: 768
 ```

-### 2. Ingest content to the vector database for building the knowledge base
+### 2. Make a AI request to the AI Proxy Advanced plugin

-The following example shows how to ingest content to the vector database for building the knowledge base.
 The AI RAG Injector plugin uses the OpenAI `text-embedding-3-large` model to generate embeddings for the content and stores them in Redis.

-### 3. Make a AI request to the AI Proxy Advanced plugin
+Once vector database has ingested data and built a knowledge base, you can make requests to it.
+For example:

 ```bash
 curl  --http1.1 localhost:8000/chat \